Menu

 Map of Africa with Niger highlighted.

 As the world’s leading provider of rapidly deployable medical shelters and mobile field hospitals, Alaska Defense offers the most tested commercial off-the-shelf (COTS) medical shelters in the Department of Defense (DoD) inventory.
-Alaska Medical Shelters met or exceeded all operational requirements and were declared the safest and most survivable medical shelter when tested at the USAF Research Laboratory (AFRL) Joint SPICE.
+Alaska Medical Shelters meet or exceed all operational requirements and were declared the safest and most survivable medical shelter when tested at the USAF Research Laboratory (AFRL) Joint SPICE.

 A Mobile Field Hospital Equipped with a Negative Pressure Isolation Ward from Alaska Defense.